xyz031702/airflow/CONTRIBUTING.md

 * Licence check: `./scripts/ci/in_container/run_check_licence.sh`
 * Documentation: `./scripts/ci/in_container/run_docs_build.sh`

+#### Running static code analysis on selected files/modules

-In all testscripts you can also pass module/file path as parameters of the scripts to only check selected module or file.
+In all static check scripts - both in container and in the host you can also pass module/file path as parameters of the scripts to only check selected modules or files.
 For example:

 In container: